Our Take On OpenSea

 Before you start sailing on OpenSea, here are a few disadvantages to consider:

-On OpenSea, artists can set their royalty charge for the re-sale of their art at up to 10%.
+On OpenSea, artists can set their NFT royalty charge for the re-sale of their art at up to 10%.
 While this may seem high, some NFT marketplaces allow artist royalties to cap at 50%, five times more than the limit on OpenSea.
 This can be detrimental to artists and stifle their growth.
 In May 2023, OpenSea was whitelisted by the developers of the ERC721-C standard.
 This standard allows NFT creators to take more control over their royalties.
 OpenSea will be able to support this if they choose to.

 Many NFT marketplaces have limited customer service and almost no live customer support to speak of.
 OpenSea is no exception.
 If you need help with your account, your only option is to submit a service ticket via email and await a response.